Welcome to MB Lawyers, Hertfordshire

 Contact -When How and Whom?

-Maria Boulter working hours are 9.30-5.30 Monday to Friday.
-Maria Boulter can be contacted by post only at 5 Old Mill Buildings, Mill End, Standon, Ware, Herts, SG11 1LR / on telephone number 01763 449128 /by email at mboulter@mblawyers.co.uk.
-If not immediately available Maria Boulter will try to contact you by the end of that working day or the next working day.
-Maria Boulter will aim to reply to letters within 3 working days.
+My working hours are 9.30-5.30 Monday to Friday.
+I can be contacted by post only at 5 Old Mill Buildings Mill End Standon SG11 1LR / on telephone number 01763 449128 /by email at <mboulter@mblawyers.co.uk>.
+If I am not available when you contact me l will try to contact, you by the end of that working day or the next working day.
+I will aim to reply to letters within 3 working days.
 Please note meetings are STRICTLY BY APPOINTMENT ONLY.
-You will be contacted by email telephone or post unless otherwise agreed.

 What is the time frame for your matter to be concluded?

-The aim is to progress and conclude your matter as quickly as possible and MB Lawyers will try and give you a realistic time estimate where possible.
-MB Lawyers will also do what’s reasonably possible to assist you in meeting any timeframes you have but timing may often depend on factors which are not within MB Lawyers control.
+The aim is to progress and conclude your matter as quickly as possible and I will try and give you a realistic time estimate where I can.
+I will also do all I reasonably can to assist you in meeting any timeframes you have but timing may often depend on factors which are not within my control.
 Cases involving litigation are also often complex and lengthy.

-Litigation costs especially can be a complex matter.
+Litigation costs especially however can be a complex matter.
 It is often difficult to know in advance how much work needs to be done in a case and exactly what the costs will be.
 There are often many unknown factors and each case is different.
-MB Lawyers will do its best to give you an accurate estimate of costs where possible, but this is not fixed unless specified.
-MB Lawyers will of course keep you advised of costs throughout the case at regular intervals and at least twice yearly.
+I will do my best to give you an accurate estimate of costs where I can, but this is not fixed unless specified.
+I will of course keep you advised of costs throughout the case at regular intervals and at least twice yearly.

-Alternatively MB Lawyers will charge according to the time actually spend dealing with your matter using an hourly rate.
+Alternatively, I will charge according to the time I actually spend dealing with your matter using an hourly rate.

-MB Lawyers will confirm how you will be charged in an initial engagement letter.
+I will confirm how I am charging you in my initial engagement letter.

-In calculating time MB Lawyers will include meetings with you and others, reading and working on papers, drafting and preparing documents, instructing experts and travelling/waiting time.
+In calculating my time, I will include meetings with you and others, reading and working on papers, drafting, and preparing documents, instructing experts and travelling/waiting time.

-In addition to the time spent MB Lawyers may take into account a number of other factors such as work outside normal office hours , the complexity of a case, any specialist requirements and the speed at which things need to be done.
+In addition to the time spent I may take into account a number of other factors such as work outside normal office hours , the complexity of a case, any specialist requirements, and the speed at which things need to be done.

-The basic hourly rate starts at £250.00 per hour.
+The basic hourly rate I will charge starts at £350.00 per hour.
 This is increased or discounted depending on the nature of the case and the above factors.
 This rate will be reviewed periodically every April.
-If a review is carried before the end of your matter MB Lawyers will of course let you know of any changes.
+If a review is carried before the end of your matter, I will of course let you know of any changes.

 Any standard letters, emails or calls not timed will be charged at 1/10 of the hourly rate.
 Any required copying is charged at 25p per copy.

-As well as fees.
-MB Lawyers may have to pay out expenses on your behalf to third parties.
+As well as my fees I may have to pay out expenses on your behalf to third parties.
 These expenses are called disbursements.
 These are your responsibility and must be paid by you.
 Some disbursements are fixed for example for searches and documents.
 Others for example to experts may vary, be substantial and not known in advance.
-MB Lawyers will give you as much information on the disbursements applicable to you as possible.
+I will give you as much information on the disbursements applicable to you as possible.

-Where VAT is payable on fees, disbursements or any other amounts you will be charged and will pay this in addition.
-Please note at present MB Lawyers is not registered for VAT and this is not payable on fees.
+Where VAT is payable on fees, disbursements, or any other amounts you will be charged and will pay this in addition.
+Please note at present I am not registered for VAT, and this is not payable on my fees.
 This gives you a saving.
-MB Lawyers will let you know when if becomes VAT registered.
+I will let you know when I become VAT registered.

 Defended litigation cases are also allocated to one of three procedures by the court which decides how the case is handled and the costs recoverable.
 Cases worth less than £10,000 are invariably allocated to small claims which means no costs are recoverable.